A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and

 A complementing measure for sensitivity analysis is the \textit{Sobol Total Index}.
-It expresses the total contribution to the variance of model output due to the uncertainty of an individual parameter $\theta_j$ in all cross-combinations with other parameters \begin{linenomath*}
+It expresses the total contribution to the variance of model output due to the uncertainty of an individual parameter $\theta_j$ in all cross-combinations with other parameters

-\end{linenomath*} where $S_{j}^{T}$ is simply a summation of all Sobol indices in which the variable $\theta_j$ appears as univariate as well as joint influences.
-The Total Sobol indices sum to one, if input variables are independent.
-When dealing with correlated variables, however, this is not the case.
-In what fallows, we present the total Sobol indices for the SQRs and the data extraction points defined in \Cref{sec:scenarios}, for all three models for the validation scenario.
+where $S_{j}^{T}$ is a summation of all Sobol indices in which the variable $\theta_j$ appears as univariate as well as joint influences.
+The total Sobol index can take values larger than 1 when the impact of interactions among parameters on the total output variance is not negligible.
+This characteristic is particularly prominent in highly nonlinear problems like the ones investigated in this study.
+In what fallows, we present the total Sobol indices for the SQRs and the data extraction points defined in Section~\ref{sec:scenarios}, for all three models for the calibration scenario.